-The Petitioner sets forth one assignment of error asserting that the Circuit Court erred in finding that the Respondent requested a blood test in reversing the OAH's Final Order.
-The Circuit Court, however, did not substitute its judgment for that of the Hearing Examiner nor fail to give deference to his determinations but, however, found the Hearing Examiner's factual finding that the

-Respondent did not request a blood draw were "clearly wrong in view of the reliable, probative and substantial evidence on the whole record."
+The Petitioner sets forth two assignments of error.
+First, he asserts that the Circuit Court erred in sua sponte taxing the Division of Motor Vehicles with the costs of the proceeding.
+Second, the Petitioner asserts that the Circuit Court erred in finding the evidence insufficient to uphold the revocation and that the Respondent rebutted the DMV's evidence.
+The Respondent concedes that Rule 24(b) of the West Virginia Rules of Appellate Procedure prohibits the assessment of costs against a State agency unless authorized by law and that Chapter 29A of the West Virginia Code does not authorize the same.
+Accordingly, the Respondent agrees with the Petitioner's first assignment of error.
+The Circuit Court, however, did not substitute its judgment for that of the Hearing Examiner nor fail to give deference to his determinations but, however, found the Hearing Examiner's factual findings were "clearly wrong in view of the reliable, probative and substantial evidence on the whole record."